-Department of Marketing (MKT) MKT 508 Marketing Management
+Department of Marketing (MKT) MKT 600 Decisions in Marketing Management

-The course focuses on formulating and implementing marketing management strategies and policies.
-The course provides a systematic framework for understanding marketing management and strategy in an ever-changing business environment.
+This course focuses on formulating and implementing marketing management strategies and policies.
+The course provides a systemic framework for understanding marketing management and strategy in an ever-changing business environment.
 Course topics include marketing planning, scanning the environment, growth strategies, understanding and predicting behavior of consumers and competitors, the Internet as a strategic resource, global marketing and so forth.
-Credit: 3 semester hours.